SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/introducing-custom-package-collections.md

-We first launched support for package collections ahead of WWDC 2021 and they are a convenient way to add packages to an Xcode project.
+We first launched support for package collections ahead of WWDC 2021 as a convenient way to add packages to an Xcode project.

-We generate a package collection for all packages by an author or organisation.
-For example, you can copy a link for the package collection for all of Apple’s packages via [Apple’s author page](https://swiftpackageindex.com/apple) and add it to Xcode's package collections.
+The first release of this feature generated a package collection for all an author or organisation’s packages.
+For example, you can copy a link for the package collection for Apple’s packages via [their author page](https://swiftpackageindex.com/apple) and [add it to Xcode](https://swiftpackageindex.com/package-collections).

-Since launching the feature we have been asked if we could support more curated collections that span multiple authors or organisations and today we are adding the ability to create package collections for key community efforts.
+Human-curated collections are a logical next step, and we received a request to implement this from the SSWG.
+Today, we are adding the ability to create package collections for key community efforts.

 ### How does it work?

-The way this works is quite similar to adding packages to the Swift Package Index.
-Instead of adding a package to [packages.json](), you add a whole package list (whose contents _you_ maintain) to [custom-package-collections.json]().
+Custom collections work in a similar way to our package list.
+However, instead of adding a package to [packages.json](https://github.com/SwiftPackageIndex/PackageList/blob/main/packages.json), you add the location of a collection index file (whose contents _you_ maintain) to [custom-package-collections.json](https://github.com/SwiftPackageIndex/PackageList/blob/main/custom-package-collections.json).

-Here’s what this looks like, taking the Swift Server Workgroup Graduated packages as an example:
+[Here’s what this looks like](https://github.com/SwiftPackageIndex/PackageList/blob/6bc193c42d7b523a9159632b8fbe89e0c172316f/custom-package-collections.json#L2-L8), taking the Swift Server Workgroup Graduated packages as an example:

 ```
 {